derbyjs/derby/index.md

 [expressRedirect]: http://expressjs.com/guide.html#res.redirect()

 Unlike Express, which provides direct access to the `req` and `res` objects created by Node HTTP servers, Derby returns `page`, `model`, and `params` objects.
 These provide the same interface on the client and the server, so that route handlers may be executed in both environments.

 Express is used directly on the server.
-On the client, Derby inclues Express's route matching module.
+On the client, Derby includes Express's route matching module.
 When a link is clicked or a form is submitted, Derby first tries to render the new URL on the client.

 Derby can also capture form submissions client-side.
 It provides support for `post`, `put`, and `del` HTTP methods using the same hidden form field [override approach](http://expressjs.com/guide.html#http-methods) as Express.